nucleome/nb-dispatch/README.md

 Like [*function*.call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call), invokes each registered callback for the specified *type*, passing the callback the specified *arguments*, with *that* as the `this` context.

-Besides, nb-dispatch has two other functions to connect and disconnect to cross-tab channels.
+The following is nb-dispatch functions for communication channels which is different from d3-dispatch.

 \# *dispatch*.<b>connect</b>(<i>callback</i>)